 Through her interdisciplinary approach, Andrea seamlessly blends the world of fashion design into a broader design realm.
 She appoints individual detailing to garments, often hand dying and manipulating fabrics.

-Andrea currently serves as a Board member of the Arts of Fashion Foundation and the Chicago Fashion Incubator, and was recently awarded her second residency at the Quimby Colony.
+Andrea currently serves as the Design Director at the Chicago Fashion Incubator, and was recently awarded her second residency at the Quimby Colony.

 The designer lives and works in St. Charles, IL.
 She is a co-director with her architect husband, Hennie Reynders, in Studio Alabaster Blue LLC.